sanity-io/sanity-template-sveltekit-clean/README.md

 - Your SvelteKit app should now be running on [http://localhost:5173/](http://localhost:5173/).
 - Your Studio should now be running on [http://localhost:3333/](http://localhost:3333/).

-_Feel free to move each of the folders to their own location and check them into version control._

 ### Add content